supritsarkar/short-url/README.md

 # 🔗 Custom URL Shortener

-Create your own URL shortener with Node.js and MongoDB, following the tutorial from this awesome video by *YouTube User* :contentReference[oaicite:1]{index=1}.
+Create your own URL shortener with Node.js and MongoDB.

 ---